muntasirhsn/MLOps-with-AWS/README.md

 ## Deploying in Production Environment and Realtime Inference
 A REST API was created by using Amazon API Gateway to demonstrate an external-facing, single point of entry for the Sagemaker model endpoint.
 The API was tested with
-Postman  (an HTTP client) for testing real-time inference.
+Postman  (an HTTP client) for real-time inference.

 <img src="images/RealtimeInference-Postman.png?raw=true"/>